 On some issues, the Bribery Act lacks clarity.
-Obvious examples include the meaning of adequate procedures (although this may be clarified by the intended guidance), the circumstances in which third parties such as subcontractors could be said to be acting on behalf of an organisation, and the circumstances in which the making of facilitation payments would be prosecuted.
+Obvious examples include the meaning of adequate procedures, the circumstances in which third parties such as sub-contractors could be said to be acting on behalf of an organisation, and the circumstances in which the making of facilitation payments would be prosecuted.
 However, the Act does make UK bribery law clearer and simpler, both in the private and public sector.
 It will also assist in demonstrating compliance with the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions.